mike-french/expaca/README.md

 We will initially use the classic update rule from Conway's Game of Life (GoL), which uses simple counts:
-- any cell with 3 occupied neihbors, stays or becomes occupied
+- any cell with 3 occupied neighbors, stays or becomes occupied
 - a live cell with 2 occupied neighbors stays alive

 ## Synch CA